openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/working-groups/certification.md

 - Is a community advocate, developer, and experimenter in the areas of Open Science and FAIR

 #### [Sandra Gesing](http://sandra-gesing.com/)
-- Holds dual roles as Executive Director of the US Research Software Engineer Association (U-RSE) and as a Senior Researcher at the San Diego Supercomputer Center, focusing on science gateways, computational workflows, and distributed computing in interdisciplinary contexts
+- Holds dual roles as Executive Director of the US Research Software Engineer Association (US-RSE) and as a Senior Researcher at the San Diego Supercomputer Center, focusing on science gateways, computational workflows, and distributed computing in interdisciplinary contexts
 - Directs the Center of Excellence for Science Gateways
 - Performs advocacy work through US-RSE to promote career paths and recognition for research software engineers
 - Has held academic and industry positions in the US, UK, and Germany